D-subminiature: DE-15 connectors

+DA-15 connectors

 Many Apple Macintosh models, beginning with the Macintosh II, used DA-15 sockets for analog RGB video out.
+These connectors had the same number of pins as the above DE-15 connectors, but used the more traditional pin size, pin spacing, and size shell of the DA-15 standard connector.
+"VGA adapters" (i.e. DA-15 to DE-15 dongles) were available but sometimes monitor-specific, or they needed DIP switch configuration, as the Macintosh's monitor sense pins in particular were not identical with a VGA connector's DDC.

-The earlier Apple IIGS used the same connector for the same purpose, but with an incompatible pinout.
+The earlier Apple IIGS used the same physical DA-15 connector for the same purpose but with an incompatible pinout.
 A digital (and thus also incompatible) RGB adapter for the Apple IIe also used a DA-15F.
 The Apple IIc used a DA-15F for an auxiliary video port which was not RGB but provided the necessary signals to derive RGB.